 Public Administration is in an era of change.
-This paper studies one under-researched part of public administration, the executive arms of International Governmental Organizations (IGOs).
-These are referred to as International Executives (IEs) and provide a conceptual mapping and empirical illustrations of three important dynamics of IEs - intergovernmental, supranational and transgovernmental dynamics.
-The paper offers a middle-range organization theory perspective that suggests five independent variables that affect the behavior and roles of IE civil servants.
-The variables are (i) the organizational properties of IEs, (ii) the degrees of institutionalization of IEs, (iii) the recruitment procedures of the IEs, (iv) characteristics of the relationships between IEs and external institutions, and finally (v) demographic characteristics of the IE civil servants.
+This article aims at re-discovering one underresearched part of public administration, the executive arms of International Governmental Organizations (IGOs).
+These are referred to as International Executives (IEs).
+The article provides a conceptual mapping and an empirical illustration of three important dynamics of IEs - intergovernmental, supranational and transgovernmental dynamics.
+The study also offers a middle-range organization theory perspective that suggests five independent variables that foster the advent of supranational and transgovernmental behavior and roles among IE civil servants.
+The variables suggested are (H1) the organizational properties of IEs, (H2) the degrees of institutionalization of IEs, (H3) the recruitment procedures of the IEs, (H4) characteristics of the relationships between IEs and external institutions, and finally (H5) demographic characteristics of the IE civil servants.
 The empirical illustrations are drawn from the European Commission, the OECD Secretariat and the WTO Secretariat.
-The paper highlights that the IEs of the EU, the OECD and the WTO seem to share important behavioral dynamics due to organizational similarities.
+The concern here is to theoretically account for and empirically illustrate the assumed relationships between the five hypotheses and the behavioral dynamics evolving among IE incumbents.
+The article argues that the IEs of the EU, the OECD and the WTO seem to share important behavioral dynamics due to several organizational similarities.

-INTERNATIONAL EXECUTIVES1
+INTERNATIONAL EXECUTIVES

+Public Administration is in an era of change (Aberback, 2003).
+Increasingly, executive functions, like policy initiation, policy formulation and policy making, are transported from national executive institutions to International Governmental Organizations (IGOs).

+Moreover, governance by IGOs penetrate still more areas and levels of national governance.

-Public Administration is in an era of change (Aberback 2003).
-Apparently, executive functions, like rule-making and norm-setting, are increasingly transported from national executives to International Governmental Organizations (IGOs).2 This paper studies one under-researched aspect of IGOs - International Executives (IEs) - and particularly the factors that impact on the behavior and role perceptions of IE incumbents.
-The question targeted is to what extent, how and why IEs challenge the existing Westphalian normative nation-state order based on territorial sovereignty (Gourevitch 2003; Kegley and Raymond 2002, 192; March and Olsen 1998; Rosenau 1996).
-To answer this question a middle-range organization theory perspective is outlined specifying the conditions under which IE officials evoke different role perceptions and behavioral patterns.
-The empirical illustrations are drawn from the European Commission, the OECD Secretariat and the WTO Secretariat - the main executive bodies of the three respective organizations (EU, OECD, WTO).
-The paper hereby challenges claims like "comparing the Commission with international secretariats...would certainly be of very limited usefulness..."
-(Christiansen 1996, 77).
+This article aims at re-discovering one under-researched aspect of IGOs - International Executives (IEs) - and highlights five factors that impact on the behavior and role perceptions of IE incumbents (see Table 2 below).
+IEs initiate, formulate and influence the policies and politics of IGOs, they are lead by a director-general (and sometimes by a political collegium as in the European Commission), and they are staffed by civil servants in permanent positions as well as on time-limited contracts.
+IEs are designed to make the IE officials stay loyal to the IGO rather than to their country of origin.
+The question targeted in this study is to what extent, how and why IEs challenge the existing Westphalian normative nation-state order based on territorial sovereignty (Gourevitch, 2003; Kegley and Raymond, 2002, 192; March and Olsen, 1998; Rosenau, 1996).

+To answer this question a middle-range organization theory perspective is outlined specifying the conditions under which IE officials evoke role perceptions and behavioral patterns that transcend intergovernmentalism.
+The empirical illustrations have explorative ambitions and are drawn from the European Commission, the OECD Secretariat and the WTO Secretariat - the main executive bodies of the three respective IGOs (EU, OECD, WTO).
+The article hereby challenges claims like "comparing the Commission with international secretariats...would certainly be of very limited usefulness..."
+(Christiansen, 1996, 77).
+Arguably, the three IEs studied share some basic organizational features as public interstate organizations that are organized according to well-known principles from domestic executive institutions and which have overlapping fields of jurisdiction with other IEs.
+However, these three IEs also differ with respect to the size and heterogeneity of membership, their main outputs (hard law and soft law), the top leadership of the administrative apparatus, as well as with regard to their geographical coverage: the European, industrial and global world, respectively.
+This study theorizes how the formal organization, institutionalization, staffing and external embeddedness of IEs impact on the behavioral dynamics among the IE incumbents.